ahounsou-test/ms3_coding_challenge/README.md

 # Summary:
     Maven project that process a csv file.
 Write the row with 10 column to an sqlite database name <input-filename>.db and the row with less to a csv file name <input-filename>-bad.csv.
 The number of total process row, row with 10 column and the number of row with less  is written to a log file

 # How to run the program:
     Run this command from the root of the project:

         mvn -e exec:java -Dexec.mainClass=com.mycompany.cvToDb.App -f cv_to_db/pom.xml -Dexec.args="<path to csv file>"

-    Note: All data in write to an output folder in the project directory
+    Note: All data is written to an output folder in the project directory

 # Design Choice:

     - A container class for data: Store the data read from the file and a sentinel to indicate data processing is completed

     - A class to process file:
         Read data from csv file and add it to two queue based on correctness